Objectives of the service

 Current Status

-The MaizEO project, launched in December 2023.
+The MaizEO project was launched in December 2023.
 So far, comprehensive consultations with farmers and maize producers' associations across five countries were organised.
 These sessions have provided deep insights into the farmers' situations, their primary needs, and expectations.
 Additionally, these interactions have facilitated the establishment of promising business contacts.
 Engaging with potential users of MaizEO has enabled the successful identification of user needs, which were then incorporated into the service and system requirements for the proposed service.
-A first iteration of the Business Plan has been successfully developed.
-In the upcoming phase of the project, a complete design of the System Architecture will be undertaken.